tictactrip/api-cache/README.md

 ## Description

-This package provides get and set methods to interact with redis cache for a given express route
+This package provides get and set methods to interact with redis cache for a given express route.

 ## Install